alphagov/notifications-tech-docs/Client-Library/PHP.md

 ]
 ```

-+If no templates exist for a template type or there no templates for a service, the `response` will be a Dictionary` with an empty `templates` list element:
+If no templates exist for a template type or there no templates for a service, the `response` will be a Dictionary` with an empty `templates` list element:

 ```php
 [